arunkumar-cloudgrc/aws-security-governance-portfolio/02-threat-detection-pipeline/README.md

 # 🔍 Automated Threat Detection & Alerting Pipeline
 ### Project 2 of 4 — AWS Cloud Security Governance Portfolio

-> A real-time threat detection and alerting pipeline — EventBridge, CloudWatch Alarms, and SNS, layered on the Project 1 governance baseline — built as a response to named threat scenarios (unauthorized IAM changes, suspicious API calls, live misconfigurations), not as a services checklist.
+> A real-time threat detection and alerting pipeline — EventBridge, CloudWatch Alarms, and SNS, layered on the Governance Baseline (Project 1) - built as a response to named threat scenarios (unauthorized IAM changes, suspicious API calls, live misconfigurations), not as a services checklist.
 Every alert maps to a written runbook and a regulatory notification clock.

 ---